North Dundas, Ontario: Demographics

+Politics

+In 1998, the Villages of Winchester and Chesterville and the Townships of Winchester and Mountain were amalgamated into the Township of North Dundas.
+The Township of North Dundas Council replaced the councils of the four former municipalities.

 Events

 There are a number of major summer fairs and festivals that take place in the Township of North Dundas.
 Every summer, Chesterville holds a summer agricultural fair.
 The Village of Winchester hosts "Dairyfest" in early August and the Village of South Mountain hosts their summer agricultural fair also in August.

 The Village of Chesterville hosts the Chesterville Farmer's Market on the waterfront every Saturday during the summer months, and an annual Art on the Waterfront in June.

 Education

 There are three public elementary schools, one Catholic elementary school, and one public high school in North Dundas: